katemontha/vagabond/README.md

 Check out our project live on [Heroku](https://shielded-mountain-14432.herokuapp.com/)!

 ## Technologies utilized in this project:
-* Ruby on Rails
+* Ruby on Rails 5.1
 * Bootstrap-Sass
 * Bootswatch-Rails
 * Devise
 * Sweet Alert
 * CSS

 As a team we utilized git collaboration and divided the responsabilites among our teammates.
+We also pair programmed to be more suffient on merge conflicts as well as debugging.

 ## In this project you are able to:
 * Create a profile